Spenser Wilkinson: Career as a journalist

 From 1882 to 1892 he was on the staff of the Manchester Guardian, for which he wrote occasional pieces on military subjects and was sent on a short-term assignment to cover Lord Wolseley's campaign in Egypt in 1883.
 He was made redundant in 1892 because of C.P.
 Scott's view that Wilkinson did not follow the principles of the Liberal Party.
 Through his friendship with Lord Roberts, Wilkinson obtained a post on the staff of the London Morning Post from 1895 to 1914.

 Convinced as early as 1874 that Great Britain was inadequately armed, he increasingly devoted his attention to the subject of the national defence.
 He became a key figure in the founding of the Navy League of Great Britain in 1894 and a serious student of the German military philosopher Carl von Clausewitz.
 During the early months of the Boer War (1899–1900) and made remarkably accurate forecasts of military movements.
 Wilkinson's views on military affairs were widely influential.
 At the Foreign Office, Wilkinson's wife's brother, Sir Eyre Crowe, summarised much of Wilkinson's argument from his 1896 book The National Awakening in his famous 1 January 1907 memorandum on British relations with France and Germany.

 Academic career

 Wilkinson was very well connected to key figures in politics and in the armed forces as he journalist and had long hoped for an academic appointment, as his interests increasingly turned toward historical study.
 He was elected the first Chichele Professor of Military History in the University of Oxford and Fellow of All Souls College in 1909.
 During World War I he became—like Clausewitz's foremost German proponent at the time, Hans Delbrück—an energetic critic of his nation's counterproductive strategy and policy.
-He remained an influential voice in Britain until his death in 1937.
+He remained an influential voice in Britain until his death in Oxford on 31 January 1937.